 England became the first country this year to make computer programming a compulsory school subject at all levels.
 Computer programming subjects start from the age of 5!

-While in the U.S we have not started a structured school program for coding, there are camps focusing on technology.
-It is not necessary we put our children through a very structured program.
-Even if we initiate them to the world of coding that brings many advantages.
-Firstly it may be something that they actually have fun with and find a very side project.
+Coding can bring many advantages, and is the most beneficial to start young.
+Firstly it may be something that they actually have fun with and can have a side project/passion.
 Coding is like a trade skill, it can help you no matter what you do in life.

 Also teaching your kids coding is the same as exposing them to a second language.
 While they will not speak code to communicate in public, but by learning to code they will reap the same benefits one does when learning a second language.
 Learning a second language improves comprehension skills and overall cognitive function is boosted.

 So why should you teach your children to code?
-Here are some of our favorite reasons.
+Here are some of our favourite reasons.

 Children are ecstatic when using their beloved Legos out of which they build their first skyscraper, race or dinosaur.
 Coding is just like a box of blocks, only it has almost limitless possibilities.
-So if your child knows how to code, and then pairs that coding knowledge with a Raspberry Pi, they shall have their very own drone built from scratch.
-Or my favorite project using a Raspberry Pi is the construction of a fitness monitor.
+So if your child knows how to code, and then pairs that coding knowledge with a Raspberry Pi (a small, low cost device that plugs into a computer and enables people of all ages to explore computing, and learning how to program), they shall have their very own drone built from scratch.
+Or my favourite project using a Raspberry Pi is the construction of a fitness monitor.

 If your kid does not feel like dabbling in hardware, they could make their very own app.
 It can be a fun venture and a profitable one too, simultaneously.
 And which kid does not want to be a game developer.
 The possibilities after learning coding are almost endless.